Note: This is part 1 of 7 of the five vayus series.

-There’s a pulsation at the heart of existence, a creative vibration radiating waves of conscious energy.
-In the West, some call this life-force or spiritual energy.
-The yogis call it Prana, Spanda, Shakti, or Vayu (which means ‘wind’).
-There is one Prana, one primal current of energy that blows throughout the universe.
+There’s a pulsation at the heart of creation, a vibratory force sending out wave after wave of conscious energy.
+In the West, some call this “life-force” or “spiritual energy.”
+The yogis call it “prana,” “spanda,” “shakti,” or “vayu” (meaning “wind”).
+There is one Prana, one primal energy current blowing throughout the universe.

-We can learn to make conscious contact with that Power and open more and more to It’s flow.
-Doing this, we become centered, energized, inspired, and empowered.
-Ultimately, Prana will guide us toward a full awakening of our true nature.
+We can learn to make conscious contact with that power and open more and more to it’s flow.
+In this way, we become centered, energized, inspired, and empowered.
+Ultimately, Prana will guide us toward a full awakening.

 The purpose of this series of articles is to provide you with a working knowledge of the flows of Prana throughout the many layers of your body and mind.
 With that understanding, you can discover how to open to and connect with your inner vitality and power.

 Prana (aka Shakti) explodes outward from the unmanifest field of Awareness (aka Shiva) and takes on different properties as it condenses into and interacts with form.

 The particular form we are concerned with here is the human body.
 Specifically, we’ll look more deeply into the bodily layer called the pranic body or pranamaya kosha.
 For more information on the koshas, check out this article series here.

 Prana forms all levels and dimensions of our being.
 This means that all of our five koshas are made of Prana.
 But it’s within pranamaya kosha where we most experience it’s flow.

 For centuries, yogis have observed this movement and examined its different attributes and functions.
 Some of the texts they wrote on the subject delineate two main traits of Prana.
 Others break it down into three, five, ten, or other configurations.
 These are all attempts to categorize Prana’s actions and qualities.